Mesklin: Concept and creation

-Based on the observed orbit of 61 Cygni C and the known properties of the stars in the system, Clement calculated that the planet would be very cold at an average temperature of −170 °C throughout the majority of its year, with a low of −180 °C and a high of −50 °C. Clement wanted his imagined planet to have native lifeforms, and reasoned that this would necessitate a substance that is liquid under these temperature conditions to play the role in the living tissue that water plays in life as we know it.
-He enlisted the help of biochemistry teacher and fellow science fiction writer Isaac Asimov, and together they worked through various alternatives such as carbon disulfide (CS_{2}) and hydrogen fluoride (HF) before settling on methane and developed a basic outline for the kind of ecosystem and lifeforms that could plausibly exist in such a chemical environment.
+Based on the inferred orbit of 61 Cygni C and the known properties of the stars in the system, Clement calculated that the planet would be very cold at an average temperature of −170 °C throughout the majority of its year, with a low of −180 °C and a high of −50 °C. Clement wanted his imagined planet to have native lifeforms, and reasoned that this would necessitate a substance that is liquid under these temperature conditions to play the role in the living tissue that water plays in life as we know it.
+He enlisted the help of biochemistry teacher and fellow science fiction writer Isaac Asimov, and together they worked through various alternatives such as carbon disulfide and hydrogen fluoride (HF) before settling on methane, and developed a basic outline for the kind of ecosystem and lifeforms that could plausibly exist in such a chemical environment.
+The low boiling point of methane (−164 °C at Earth's atmospheric pressure, and −143 °C at an atmospheric pressure eight times greater, calculated by Clement to be the maximum possible on Mesklin) meant that the oceans would be expected to boil during the warmest 300 (Earth-)days of the planet's 1,800-day year.
+To solve this problem, Clement provided the planet with an axial tilt of 28° such that the northern hemisphere's summer solstice would coincide with the closest approach to its star, reasoning that the northern hemisphere would then amass a substantial polar ice cap during its lengthy winter that would be melted and boiled off in the summer, while the southern hemisphere would be shielded from the heat by being pointed away from the star and remain livable as the planet reached the nearest point in its orbit.